Our Frequently Asked Questions

 (17) I would like to know if you have a client referral list that can attest to the fact that your product is as good as you claim?

 Positively!
 We believe that the decision has already been made for you because of our referrals.
-Our customers referrals includes contractors and even a paint chemist will tell why repairing a gunite pool the ultra guard way is long lasting.
+Our customers referrals includes contractors and even a paint chemist that will tell you why repairing a gunite pool the UltraGuard way, is long lasting.

 (18) If UltraGuard is so good, why aren’t more contractors handling your product?

 You are right.
 This has been the Best Kept Secret in the pool industry today.